geothoram/Kaggle-Notebooks/README.md

-# Kaggle Notebooks
+# Jupyter Notebooks
 Hello User,
 I am a Kaggle Notebook Master.
 You can learn to plot, make intelligent models and many more with my Notebooks.
 I have explained codes and work as well using Jupyter Markdown.
+All source code are available on GitHub as well as on Kaggle.
+Please use Linke provided below for Data.

 ![](https://expertsystem.com/wp-content/uploads/2017/03/machine-learning-definition.jpeg)